- Workforce management

 - Improve employee welfare

-HR can improve policies and programs with data.
-The data forms a baseline and lets the organisation find ways to reduce costs.
-HR may also discover trends with tracking to further improve absence management programs and policies.
+HR can improve policies and programs with absence data collected in the HRIS.
+The absence data forms a baseline and lets the organisation find ways to reduce costs.
+HR may also discover absenteeism trends by tracking absences to further improve absence management programs and policies.

 Absence management introduces many solutions such as: